ImadSaddik/Benchmark_Embedding_Models/README.md

 By combining these metrics and tests, you can confidently identify the best embedding model for your specific use case.
 Below is an example comparison of seven models on a custom dataset:

 ![Benchmark results](./images/benchmark_results.png)
+*Figure 1: Comparison of seven embedding models on a custom dataset.*